wbudic/LifeLog/Current Development Check List.md

   * i.e. <<VIEW_OVERRIDE_WHERE<"DATE > DATE('now','start of month', '-2 month')">>>, will show only logs from current last two months.
   * i.e. <<VIEW_OVERRIDE_WHERE<"ID_CAT!==(select id from cat where name like 'system log')>>>, same as setting <<VIEW_OVERRIDE_SYSLOGS<<1>>>.
 * Page section plugins.
+  * Appears and is rendered in page section, via dynamic loading, json rendered html, server side in real time.
   * Configured in main.cnf.
   * Accessed via side menu to appear.
   * Default is to link to documentation, and about page.